google-marketing-solutions/geoflex/docs/python_guides/01_experiment_design.md

-# Guide: Creating an Experiment Design
+# Defining an Experiment Design with GeoFleX

 At the heart of any geo-experiment in GeoFleX is the `ExperimentDesign` object.
 This class acts as a comprehensive blueprint, defining all the essential parameters of your test, from the metrics you want to measure to the methodology used for the analysis.